 How to make a pinata

-Cut or tear pieces of newspaper and begin covering balloons.
+Cut or tear strips of newspaper and begin covering balloons.
 The balloons will need 2-3 layers depending on the strength of the party attendees.
 Older children might need more layers.
 Don’t make it too strong or the kids won’t be able to break it open.

-Before final layer add a strong string for hanging the pinata.
+Before the final layer add a strong string for hanging the pinata.
 The string went all the way around the snowman to keep the head from being knocked off.
-Pieces of tape kept the string in place around the snowman until final layer was put on and dry.
+Pieces of tape kept the string in place around the snowman until the final layer was put on and dry.
 Once the balloon is covered allow pinata to dry completely.
 I could take a day or so depending on the humidity.
 Cut a small hole somewhere on the pinata (we cut the hole in the top of the head).
 The hole only needs to be big enough to slip the candy and toys inside.
 Fill with goodies.

 Fold strips of crepe paper in half.
-Make a slits on the folded sided 1/4" - 1/2" apart.
+Make slits on the folded sided 1/4″ – 1/2″ apart.